HKA07/skiftiGuide/docs/usage.rst

 The skifti data file will be in the results folder, named *test_FA_Skiftidata.txt*.

 Although this file contains only 3 subjects, it can still be difficult to open in excel/numbers etc due to a lot of data.
-You can open it in R studio with the following code:
+You can open it in ``R Studio`` with the following code:
    ::

       library(data.table)